lun0522/Notes/CppLang.md

 ## Chapter 13 Exception Handling

-Two ways to avoid mamory leaks during exception handling:
+Two ways to avoid memory leaks during exception handling:

 1. **RAII**: Put the memory releasing code in the destructor.
 When we create local objects (or `unique_ptr`/`shared_ptr` if we need pointers), the destructor will always be called no matter the function is quitted normally or an exception is thrown.
 Note that this is important for constructors: if an exception is thrown inside of a constructor, objects that have been **completely** created in this constructor will be destructed automatically, and thus the caller won't have to worry about it